 - 1 whole chicken, 3 1/2 to 4 lbs.

-- 2-3 celery stalks with leaves, cut in half
+- 2 to 3 celery stalks with leaves, cut in half

 - 1 onion, peeled

 - 2 tbsp. olive oil

 - 2 carrots, diced

 - 2 celery stalks, diced

 - 1 15 oz. can diced tomatoes, with liquid

 - Salt and freshly ground black pepper to taste

 - Clean the chicken and remove skin and excess fat.